sanity-io/sanity-plugin-google-analytics/README.md

 ## How to config

 Add a `google-analytics-plugin.json` in your `config` folder.
-You need to retrive your `client_id` from your Google API, and your view `id` are available inside your Google Analytics settings.
+You need to retrive your `client_id` from your Google API.
+[Instructions for setup Google Analytics API](https://github.com/google/google-api-javascript-client/blob/master/docs/start.md#setup)
+Your view `id` are available inside your  Google Analytics settings.

 ```json
 {